First and Second Order Asymptotics in Covert Communication: Conclusion

 \section{Conclusion}

-We have developed the tools to study covert communication when covertness is measured with several ``quasi-metrics,'' as defined in Section~\ref{sec:covert-comm-results}.
+We have developed \editt{an approach} to study covert communication when covertness is measured with several ``quasi-metrics,'' as defined in Section~\ref{sec:covert-comm-results}.
 It is legitimate to ask which metric would make most sense from an operational perspective.
 While relative entropy is amenable to a fairly extensive information-theoretic analysis, as illustrated by our complete characterization of second-order asymptotics in Theorem~\ref{th:main_result_d}, variational distance and probability of false alarm are probably more adequate since they directly relate to the operation of an adversary attempting to detect communication.
-Since measuring covertness in terms of variational distance does not impose any constraint on where the adversary operates on its \ac{ROC} curve, we believe that variational distance is perhaps the metric of choice for covertness.
+Since measuring covertness in terms of variational distance does not impose any constraint on where the adversary operates on its \ac{ROC} curve, we believe that variational distance is perhaps the \editt{most operationally relevant} covertness metric.

-Our results are presently limited to binary-input~\acp{DMC}, but extensions to arbitrary finite input alphabets are certainly possible following the approach of~\cite{Wang2016b}; \todo{we'll have to double check this carefully. the achievability is fine, not sure about the converse} however several research questions remain open.
-We have not characterized the exact second-order asymptotics of covert communication with variational distance and probability of missed detection metrics.
-We have also not characterized the second-order asymptotics for the number of key bits required.
-A close inspection of our current proof technique shows that we explicitly rely on a law of large numbers to analyze the number of key bits, which one would have to circumvent.
+Our results \editt{have been restricted} to binary-input~\acp{DMC} \editt{to obtain simple closed-form expressions} but extensions to arbitrary finite input alphabets \editt{may be obtained following} the approach of~\cite{Wang2016b}; \todo{we'll have to double check this carefully. the achievability is fine, not sure about the converse} however several research questions remain open.
+We have not characterized the exact second-order asymptotics of covert communication with variational distance and probability of missed detection metrics; we conjecture, however, that the upper-bounds are achievable.
+We have also not characterized the second-order asymptotics for the number of key bits required; a close inspection of our current proof technique shows that we explicitly rely on a law of large numbers to analyze the number of key bits, which one would have to circumvent.

-\todo{perhaps comment on \ac{PPM}} \appendices
+\todo{perhaps comment on \ac{PPM}}